jgarzik/sqawk/doc/sql_reference.md

 ## Table Names and File Specification

-When using Sqawk, CSV files are loaded as in-memory tables.
+When using Sqawk, delimiter-separated files are loaded as in-memory tables.
 By default, the table name is derived from the filename (without the extension).
 You can also explicitly specify a table name:

 ```bash
 # Default table name: "sample"